brianshumate/katacoda-scenarios/docker-example/step1.md

 vtl-splunk          Up 2 minutes (healthy)
 ```

+The vtl-splunk container should have a **healthy** status before proceeding to step 2.

 > **NOTE:** Vault is expected to be unhealthy when it is not yet unsealed; in this case, you have yet to initialize or unseal Vault, so the status is correct.

+Once your vtl-splunk container has a healthy status, click **Continue** to proceed to step 2, where you will initialize and unseal Vault, then login to to begin using it.